ossd-s25/Browser-Extension-Project/README.md

 ## Why Use This?

-Browser-Scroller is ideal for a variety of scenarios:

-- **Enhanced Reading Experience**: Keep your focus on long articles or webpages without interruptions by automatically reloads content as you reach the end.

 - **Study Material Review**: Perfect for reviewing content like documentation, study guides, or papers, as it allows you to cycle through material repeatedly.